Q. Markirya “The Last Ark”

 |kaire laiqa’ondoisen kirya||“the white ship lay upon the rocks”|

 |karnevaite úri kilde hísen níe nienaite||“amid the red skies the Sun with wet eyes dropped tears of mist”|

 This is the seventh draft of the Oilima Markirya poem (OM1g).
 As noted in the entry for that poem, this draft seems to be a bridge between the first version of the poem and the version presented with Tolkien’s “A Secret Vice” essay.
 It is sufficiently different from the other versions that I am discussing it in its own entry.

 The Qenya text presented here is from PE16/77, but most of the couplets have been combined to produce more complete phrases.
 The original poem used an unusual, Finnish-like orthography for the Qenya; I've normalized back to more ordinary Qenya spelling (the originals appear in the discussion of the individual phrases).
-The translations are my own, which I cherry-picked from the various English translations of the poem based on what seems to fit best.
+The translations are my own, which I cherry-picked from the various English translations of the poem based on what seems to fit is best.
 My analysis largely follows that of the editors of the Early Qenya Poetry article: Gilson, Welden, and Hostetter (PE16/77-80).